 In the financial services industry, machine learning is used to validate transactions, detect fraud, make recommendations, and more.

-Artificial intelligence is the new frontier in financial services.
+Artificial intelligence (AI) is the new frontier in financial services.
 The technology has the potential to improve customer engagement, streamline operations, and reduce costs.

 AI can help you automate routine tasks, make better decisions, and increase revenue.